Menopause Blood Test

 TEST PREPARATION

+Take this test before 11 AM.
 Take this test two to five days after the start of your period, ideally on day three.
 It can be taken at any time if you do not have periods.
-Hormonal contraception can affect this test, taking a break from this and using barrier contraception will give more accurate results
+Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.
+Hormonal contraception can affect the results of this test.
+Taking a break from this and waiting for your periods to restart before your blood test will give more accurate results.

 What parameters are tested?